More about: 10 Things to Do in Nashville in September

 3. Enjoy concerts at the Nashville Public Library

-In September of each year the Nashville Public Library opens its doors and offers free lunchtime concerts at shows that combine local and regional band shows with some national acts.
+Every September, the Nashville Public Library opens its doors and offers free lunchtime concerts featuring local and regional bands alongside some nationally known artists.

-These concerts are held in the library's Robinson Courtyard and are not suspended due to weather conditions, which is good news because September is a rainy month in Nashville.
-The library also sets up tables and chairs, so you can also consume food and beverages, and it is one of the most interesting and inviting free events in Nashville during September.
+These concerts are held in the library's Robinson Patio and are not canceled due to weather conditions, which is good news because September is a rainy month in Nashville.
+The library also sets up tables and chairs, so you can enjoy food and drinks, making this one of the most interesting and popular free events in Nashville during September.

-The library is located downtown and is accessible by the 52 bus or the Nashville Sightseeing Bus, which includes a stop near the entrance to the Robinson Courtyard.
+The library is located in the city center and can be reached by bus line 52 or the Nashville tourist bus, which includes a stop near the entrance to Robinson Patio.

-- Price...
-Admission to library concerts is free.
+- Price**...** Admission to the library concerts is free.

 - When**...** Every year during September.